 So, you’ve probably heard the term “soft skills” come up quite a few times in your job search.
 What exactly does it mean and what is it’s significance to you?

 To simplify, soft skills are behavioral in nature like communication skills, teamwork and problem solving, while “hard skills” are more technical in nature like Photoshop, Microsoft Office and C++.
 Think of it this way: It’s like when someone says you are “street smart” instead of “book smart.”
-Being book smart (hard skills), can imply a limited amount of knowledge.
+Being book smart (hard skills) can imply a limited amount of knowledge.
 It can have a negative connotation to it because most people use it to describe someone’s theoretical knowledge without experience.
 Street smart (soft skills), on the other hand, has a positive connotation to it.
 When you hear someone is street smart, you imagine they have experience and know what it takes to get things done.
 You definitely feel like you can learn something from them.

 However, when you think of the term “Soft skills” it implies weakness.
 Subconsciously, recruiters associate that term with a less important set of skills to have and brush it away.
 This is a huge problem because many recruiters know it’s much harder to teach behavioral skills than technical skills.
-According to this infographic, 56 percent of HR professionals value soft skills while 44 percent value hard skills.
+56 percent of HR professionals value soft skills while 44 percent value hard skills.
 Think of soft skills as the “street smarts” that you want to show off to recruiters.